zimmer777/GettingAndCleaningDataProject/CodeBook.md

 #Quantities

 The physical quantites reported are the mean values from each of the test and  training data sets merged together.
 THe original 10299 measurements were summarized across the combinations of subject and activity.
-These values are normalized
+These values are normalized to fall in the range [-1 1] and so have no units.
+From a physicist's viewpoint, "WAI??!!".

 The quantity names are preserved from the original data set as the are sufficiently descriptive without being rediculously long.
 The general format has the following noteworthy patterns: